Chhoa/Brain-Segmentation-Project/README.md

 ## Step 6

-Renaming the cleaned segmentation files and meshing them via ITK --> [mesh_loop-mod_sbatch.sh](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/mesh_loop-mod_sbatch.sh), [mesh3d.cpp](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/mesh3d.cpp)(source code)
+Renaming the cleaned segmentation files and meshing them via ITK --> [mesh_loop-mod_sbatch.sh](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/mesh_loop-mod_sbatch.sh), source code: [mesh3d.cpp](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/mesh3d.cpp)

 - adds _-cca_ at the end of the file names starting with _RV_ and _LV_ in the subdirectories of _dir_
 - meshes the above files using ITK libraries and saves them as _.vtk_ files with names ending with _mesh_